Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

   def __init__(self):
       super().__init__()

-# instance
+# access by instance
 my_instance = MyClass()
 print(my_instance.my_var1) # can be accessed
 print(my_instance._my_var2) # can be accessed
 print(my_instance.__my_var3) # can't be accessed, private variable

-# inherited class
+# access by inherited class
 my_instance = MyClass1()
 print(my_instance.my_var1) # can be accessed
 print(my_instance._my_var2) # can be accessed
 print(my_instance.__my_var3) # can't be accessed, private variable

+# __dict__ a special variable in python keeps track of variables/functions of an object/class
+# this process is name mangling, which uses _CLASSNAME prefix for private variable
+print(my_instance.__dict__) # this shows even shows private variables print(my_instance._MyClass__my_var3) # which then further can be accessed using the naming convention
 ```

 ### Polymorphism
-The ability of an object to take on many forms.
+* [Quick] The ability of an object to take on many forms.
-  1. Method overloading: Use same function name but have different input parameters, this functionality is not supported in python.
+  1. Method overloading: A class can have same named methods but have distinct input parameters, this functionality is not supported in python.
-  2. Method overriding: Use same function name but on/in different objects/classes.
-Like 2 clases can have same named of functions, but thier functionality differ as the object.
+  2. Method overriding: Use same named functions but inside different classes.
+Like 2 clases can have same named of functions, but thier functionality differ as the class.
-* Class methods that begin & end with double underscore "\_\_" are called special functions in Python
+* Class methods/variables that begin & end with double underscore "\_\_" are special variables/methods(also called dunder methods) in Python.
 * Function Overloading: is changing the default functionality of a function for that particular object.
 eg def \_\_len\_\_(self) if a special function, when overriden the functionality changes will reflect on calling len(my_instance).
 * Operator Overloading: similar to Function Overloading but for a operator, when a class implements a particular operator function